 Involuntary Manslaughter By Vehicle In Ohio

-Since 1997, I have helped many clients with serious vehicular charges in Franklin County, Delaware County, and other central Ohio courts.
-To learn more about me, please review my profile , and to learn more about my practice, please see the firm overview .
-You can also see what clients say and review my past case results.
-I charge flat fees for representation in Involuntary Manslaughter cases, so you will know the exact fee before hiring me.
-If you would like to discuss your Involuntary Manslaughter case, please EMAIL ME or call me at 614-717-1177 to arrange a free initial consultation.
+Since 1997, the Dominy Law Firm has helped many clients with serious vehicular charges in Franklin County, Delaware County, and other central Ohio courts.
+To learn more about our firm, please see the About Us page.
+We charge flat fees for representation in Involuntary Manslaughter cases, so you will know the exact fee before you make the hiring decision.
+If you would like to discuss your Involuntary Manslaughter case, please submit a CONTACT FORM or call us at 614-717-1177 to arrange a free initial consultation.